How to Sew a V Neckband Tutorial

 Pattern Hack for the Women and Girl's Cowl Neck Poncho PDF sewing pattern

 Last week we debuted this Women's Cowl Neck Hooded Poncho and our Girl's Cowl Neck Hooded Poncho sewing patterns!
-We even have them in a bundle HERE and you can save 40% with code PONCHOTOUR at checkout through 12/13.
+We even have them in a bundle HERE and you can save 50% with code SAVE50 at checkout this week!

 Sometimes you may not want to wear a hood or a cowl neck, but instead make it a poncho that can have layers underneath!
 This V Neck Poncho tutorial is just what you are looking for on those days!